-Doing the mathy math, microwave popcorn costs around $22.65 for 12 boxes with 3 packets per box (source Amazon) — that’s an eye-popping $3.53 per pound!
+Making popcorn in a brown paper bag costs less too.
+Doing the math, gourmet microwave popcorn costs around $22.65 for 12 boxes (source) — that’s $3.53 per pound!

 Step One: Get a brown paper bag

-I nabbed a package of 100 brown bags for around $2, on sale.
+This is ridiculously easy.
+I bought a package of 100 brown paper bags for $2.

 Step Three: Pop in microwave

-Stick the popcorn bag into your microwave.
-I set mine for 3 minutes on high.
+Place the brown paper bag with popping kernels into your microwave.
+Set for 3 minutes on high.

-A pinch of salt with a dab of butter is the most popular way to eat popcorn.
+A pinch of salt with a dab of butter is the standard way to eat microwave popcorn.

 But why not get creative and try some sweet or savory flavors to mix up movie night?

-- Mexican: Add chili powder, hot sauce, and salt.
+- Hot Stuff: Add chili powder, hot sauce, and salt.

-- Kiss My Breath: Shake in onion powder and garlic powder — hold the kiss.
+- Kiss My Breath: Shake in onion powder, garlic powder, hold the kiss.

-- Cheese Please: Mix in Parmesan cheese with a little salt.
+- Cheese Please: Mix in Parmesan cheese with dash of salt.

-- Sweet Tooth: A dash of cinnamon, a sprinkle of sugar, and a topper of honey.
-Now that’s money.
+- Sweet Tooth: A dash of cinnamon, a sprinkle of sugar, and honey.

 - Classic: A shake of salt with a pat of butter.